NPR quits Twitter after being falsely labeled as 'state-affiliated media'

 "The whole point isn't whether or not we're government funded," Lansing says.
 "Even if we were government funded, which we're not, the point is the independence, because all journalism has revenue of some sort."

 NPR's board is appointed without any government influence.
-And the network has at times tangled with administrations of both parties.
+And the network has at times tangled with both Democratic and Republican administrations.
 For example, NPR joined with other media organizations to press the Obama administration for access to closed hearings involving detainees held by U.S. authorities at Guantanamo Bay.
-And "All Things Considered" host Mary Louise Kelly stood her ground in questioning then Secretary of State Mike Pompeo over then President Donald Trump's actions in Ukraine despite being berated by Pompeo.
+And "All Things Considered" host Mary Louise Kelly stood her ground in questioning then-Secretary of State Mike Pompeo over then-President Donald Trump's actions in Ukraine despite being berated by Pompeo.

 Most of NPR's funding comes from corporate and individual supporters and grants.
 It also receives significant programming fees from member stations.
 Those stations, in turn, receive about 13 percent of their funds from the CPB and other state and federal government sources.

-NPR's decision follows a week of public acrimony, as Musk has used his company to cast doubt on the legitimacy of major news organizations.
+NPR's decision follows a week of public acrimony, as Musk has used his platform to cast doubt on the legitimacy of major news organizations.

 The billionaire, who bought Twitter in October, previously announced he would remove check marks from the accounts of legacy news organizations unless the outlets paid for them.
 The coveted marks once meant Twitter had verified the authenticity of an account belonging to a news organization, government or public figure.
 Now, they can be bought through a monthly subscription.